docksal/docksal/tests/README.md

-# Bats tests for dsh
+# Bats tests for fin

 You need to install [Bats](https://github.com/sstephenson/bats) before running tests.
 You need to have [Drupal 7 sample project](https://github.com/blinkreaction/drude-d7-testing) installed in your projects directory.